mliu8094/CMOR-438-Megan/Unsupervised Learning/3. PCA/README.md

 1. Standardize the data: Center the features by subtracting the mean and scale to unit variance
 2. Compute the covariance matrix of the standardized data
 3. Calculate the eigenvalues and eigenvectors of the covariance matrix
-4. Sort eigenvectors by decreasing eigenvalues to find the directions of maximum variance.
+4. Sort eigenvectors by decreasing eigenvalues to find the directions of maximum variance
-5. Select the top k eigenvectors to form a new feature subspace.
+5. Select the top k eigenvectors to form a new feature subspace
-6. Project the data onto this subspace to obtain the reduced dataset.
+6. Project the data onto this subspace to obtain the reduced dataset

 Let the data matrix be:
 - $X \in \mathbb{R}^{n \times d}$: